andres-tuells/carnd-term2-pid-controller/reflections.md

 # PID Controller

-The proportional–integral–derivative controller (PID controller) continuously calculates an error value {\displaystyle e(t)} e(t) as the difference between a desired setpoint and a measured process variable and applies a correction based on proportional, integral, and derivative terms (denoted P, I, and D respectively).
+The proportional–integral–derivative controller (PID controller) continuously calculates an error value e(t) as the difference between a desired setpoint and a measured process variable and applies a correction based on proportional, integral, and derivative terms (denoted P, I, and D respectively).
 In our project the controller adjust the steer angle.

 The 3 parts of the controller are: